vives-project-xp/InteractiveCorridor/docs/README.md

 The length of the LED strip is **5 meters**.
 The ledstrip is **IP65** rated, which means it is waterproof.
 It uses **30~120W**.

 > The **WS2814** ledstrip has a data input and a data output.
 This means that we can connect multiple ledstrips in series.

+### ESP32

+Each pin can be used as a general-purpose I/O, or be connected to an internal peripheral signal

+Documentation of the ESP32-C3 can be found at [espressif.com](https://www.espressif.com/en/products/socs/esp32-c3).

 ## Interfaces